0xStn/Solidity-cyfrin-Fundme/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and available for free use.
+No license restrictions apply - feel free to use, modify, and distribute as needed.

 ## 🔗 Links